ouravantgarde/red-rainbow/competitors.md

 Wall Art will attempt to follow the largest health enemy in the arena.
 If that enemy dies, it will seek a new companion.

 Dependent on %%pa**Empathy**++%, it will drain pain from a target enemy.
 33% of damage dealt to the target enemy is prevented and stored, up to 180 + 10% of the tethered enemy's max health.
 When the target enemy begins to release light, **Empathy**'s limit has been reached, and %%at**Throes**++% emanates red static pain around Empathy's target.
-While **Throes** is active, it will slowly drain **Empathy**'s stored damage at a rate of 60 DPS to create a large AoE of normal damage that expands until it runs out.
+While **Throes** is active, it will slowly drain **Empathy**'s stored damage at a rate of 50 DPS to create a large AoE of normal damage that expands until it runs out.
 During **Throes**, **Empathy**'s damage absorption is disabled entirely, and **Empathy**'s target experiences 20% higher animation speed. **Throes** is also released by Wall Art when it dies, lasting on its corpse for 6 seconds.

 While not under **Throes**, Wall Art may painfully %%at**Wail**++%, releasing a staticky shockwave that expands across the arena, dealing normal damage based on Avnlyla's current health equal to Wall Art's percentage of missing health.

-Wall Art suffers in the form of %%pa**Atrophy**++%, causing it to take all damage over time. **Atrophy** bleeds out Wall Art at a maximum rate of 6.66% of max health per second, as such a Wall Art will always take at least 15 seconds to kill. **Atrophy** will spread to Avnlyla if she gets close, causing her to take a proportional amount of damage for the duration she spends near, plus two seconds lingering.
+Wall Art suffers in the form of %%pa**Atrophy**++%, causing it to take all damage over time. **Atrophy** bleeds out Wall Art at a maximum rate of 6.66% of max health per second, as such a Wall Art will always take at least 15 seconds to kill, however **Atrophy** will cleanse all damage after 5 seconds of nonstop bleeding. **Atrophy** will spread to Avnlyla if she gets close, causing her to take a proportional amount of damage for the duration she spends near, plus two seconds lingering.

 Wall Art will experience %%pa**Mania**++% if it exists without pain due to the stimulation of violence.
 Every second it is not bleeding, it gives +2% damage and movement speed to itself and the target of **Empathy**, maxing out at 30%.